mcaceresb/stata-gtools/README.md

    on arbitrary data.
 Further, with a 128-bit hash you shouldn't have to worry about collisions (unless you're working with groups in the quintillions, 10^18 _levels_, not observations).
-Hashing here is also faster than Hashing in Sergio Correia's `ftools`, which uses a 32-bit hash and will run into collisions just with levels in the thousands, so he has to resolve collisions.
+Hashing here is also faster than hashing in Sergio Correia's `ftools`, which uses a 32-bit hash and will run into collisions just with levels in the thousands, so he has to resolve collisions.

-2. Efficiency: It is possible that Stata's algorithms are not particularly efficient (this is, for example, the explanation given for why `ftools` is faster than Stata even though Mata should not be particularly fast).
+2. Efficiency: It is possible that Stata's algorithms are not particularly efficient (this is, for example, the explanation given for why `ftools` is faster than Stata even though Mata should not be faster than compiled C code).

 ### Why use platform-dependent plugins?